 Some of the potential benefits of weightlifting are obvious.
 For instance, you know you’re going to build muscle and bulk up.
 You know that you’re eventually going to be a lot stronger than you are now.

 Essential reading: Boost your gym session with these gadgets

 What you may not know is that making weightlifting a regular part of your life can change you for the better in other ways as well.
-The following is just a little of what you can look forward to.
+The following is just some of what you can look forward to.

 You learn to set goals

 If you’re serious about becoming the best possible version of yourself inside and out, goal setting is critical.
 Weightlifting helps you develop an ability to not only set goals but meet them time and time again.
 Stick with it for long, and you’ll notice you’re getting better at this in other areas of your life.

 The more your muscle strength improves, the more you’ll notice other things about the way your body performs improving.
 For instance, you’ll find your balance is better and that you’re more coordinated as a result.
 After a while, you’ll also notice that your posture is really on point.
 Not only will you feel better but you’ll look better, too.